octoTurnip/ha-flipped-utilities/README.md

 #### CSS Path/URL

 You can choose to provide your own CSS styles in a file and then provide the local path or external URL in this input.
 This CSS file can be hosted on your Home Assistant server in the `config/www` folder or be from an external website.
-This is useful for applying more in depth custom themes created using [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/), or if you just want to override certain theme values.
+This is useful for applying more in depth custom themes created using [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/), or if you just want to override certain theme custom attributes.
+For maximum coverage use the selector `:host, html, body` for maximum effectiveness across Home Assistant, iframes, and configuration panel settings cards.

 ## Theme Mode FAB